 You should spray down axe targets every day, even if no one is throwing.
 When throwing, you should plan on watering axe targets in between groups or every hour or so.
 Put enough water on so the boards absorb as much as possible, and any excess starts to run off.

-Standard pump us sprays can be used, but we found the easier you make the task for your employees, the more likely they are to do it!
-So this rechargeable Scotts sprayer has been fantastic for us.
+We use a watering system that we integrate into our no bounce border and end grain target systems, but standard pump us sprays can be used.
+We found the easier you make the task for your employees, the more likely they are to do it!
+So this rechargeable Scotts sprayer works pretty good if not using the integrated watering system.
 Just push the button and it sprays.
 No pumping.
 And it’s rechargeable.

 Too much water??